painting vinyl siding pros cons

 6. Apply Two Coats

-Tips to Keep Your Painted Siding Looking Fresh
+How to Keep Your Painted Siding Looking New

-• Avoid dark landscaping that reflects heat onto walls
+• Avoid landscaping elements or objects that reflect excess heat onto your walls.

 What to Avoid When Painting Vinyl Siding